MomorioUHT/MomorioUHT/README.md

         "JavaScript": "Another everybody can do it",
         "TypeScript": "JavaScript plus lol",
         "CSS": "I hate boopstrap",
+        "CRUD": "Create Read Update Delete, thats all i know", "API": "Idk where to put this option, backend or frontend?"
     },
     BackEnd: {
         "Docker": "Vroom Vroom",
         "CICD": "IDK I just wrote it and it works", "ExpressJS": "Feels ok but not so often", "MySQL": "Ewwww SEQUAL",
-        "NodeJS": "I use it every time i do backend" },
+        "NodeJS": "I use it every time i do backend", "Nginx": "Serve it blyat"
+    },
     Other: {
         "Skript": "on join: kick player"